A Single-Loop Gradient Algorithm for Pessimistic Bilevel Optimization via Smooth Approximation: Smooth approximation of PBO

 The strong convexity-concavity of $\psi_{\rho,\sigma}$ ensures that $\phi_{\rho,\sigma}(x)$ is well defined for any $x \in X$.
 Furthermore, it guarantees the existence and uniqueness of a saddle point, denoted by $(y_{\rho,\sigma}^*(x),z_{\rho,\sigma}^*(x))$, and allows the interchange of minimization and maximization operators, i.e., $\phi_{\rho,\sigma}(x)=\min_{z\in {Y}} \max_{ y \in {Y}}\; \psi_{\rho,\sigma}(x, y, z) = \max_{ y \in {Y}}\min_{z\in {Y}} \psi_{\rho,\sigma}(x, y, z)$.

 It is important to highlight the role of the coupling term $\langle y,z\rangle$ in \eqref{psi}, introduced alongside the regularization term $\frac{\sigma}{2}\|z\|^2$.
-This coupling term is crucial for establishing Lemma \ref{lem21}, which is the foundation of the asymptotic convergence of the proposed approximation $\phi_{\rho,\sigma}(x)$ to $\phi(x)$ and the sequential convergence of $(y^*(x_k),z^*(x_k))$ established in Theorem \ref{convergethm} and\ref{lim_yz}.
+This coupling term is crucial for establishing Lemma \ref{lem21}, which is the foundation of the asymptotic convergence of the proposed approximation $\phi_{\rho,\sigma}(x)$ to $\phi(x)$, and of the saddle point $(y_{\rho,\sigma}^*(x),z_{\rho,\sigma}^*(x))$ as established in Theorems \ref{convergethm} and \ref{lim_yz}, respectively.

 We now establish a key smoothness property of $\phi_{\rho,\sigma}(x)$: its differentiability, and provide an explicit formula for its gradient. \begin{theorem} Let $\rho, \sigma >0$ be given constants.
 Then, for any $x \in X$, $ \phi_{\rho,\sigma}(x)$ is differentiable.
 Its gradient is given by: